mozilla/agithub/README.md

 `TypeError: 'RequestBuilder' object is not callable`.

 ## Lies
-`agithub` is simpler than it needs to be.
+- `agithub` is simpler than it needs to be.
 It doesn't handle certain things very well, such when it receives a tarball instead of JSON.
 It might also be nice if it gave you access to the mimetypes or other headers.

-It doesn't support patch or delete yet.
-Just get and post.
-I'm workin' on it!
+- It doesn't support patch or delete.

+- It isn't actively maintained.
+Bugfixes only, and even then I may be slow.
+However, I'm quite willing to pull any useful code you write.

+- It doesn't support Python 3.
+This should be quite easy to fix.
+Likely only needs changing print statements, and how httplib is imported.
+If you fix this, send me a pull request.

 ## License
 Copyright 2012 Jonathan Paugh